wacncontent/techcontent/articles/mysql/mysql-database-enus-ssl-connection.md

 ![Verification][6]

+>[!NOTE]
->[AZURE.NOTE] **MySQL on Azure created an SSL secure connection between the proxy server and the client, so while SSL-related global variables or session variables on the server remain set to DISABLED, the entire communication process has actually already been encrypted with TLSv1.**
+> **MySQL on Azure created an SSL secure connection between the proxy server and the client, so while SSL-related global variables or session variables on the server remain set to DISABLED, the entire communication process has actually already been encrypted with TLSv1.**

 Using MySQL Workbench as an example, use the **Parameters** tab to set up the connection string for accessing the database, as shown in the following image.